Russia travel advice

 Entry ban on vehicles with Russian license plates

-In September 2023, the Baltic States (Latvia, Estonia and Lithuania) and Finland announced a ban on vehicles with Russian license plates entering their respective territories.
+In September 2023, Latvia, Estonia, Lithuania and Finland announced a ban on vehicles with Russian license plates entering their respective territories.
 The ban is enforced at the border as a result of existing European Union sanctions on the Russian Federation.
-Lithuania will allow an exception for travellers able to prove transit to the Russian exclave of Kaliningrad.
+Lithuania allows an exception for travellers able to prove transiting Lithuania to and from the Russian exclave of Kaliningrad.

 Other countries from the EU or the Schengen area have introduced similar bans.
 You should confirm with local authorities before travelling to the EU or Schengen area.